-Whom would I like to work with in 2018?
+Whom would you like to work with in 2018?

 I would like to work with all other initiators creating projects and programs to build community locally and globally through art.

-What project, in 2018, am I looking forward to work on?
+What project, in 2018, are you looking forward to work on?

 I am working on 3 new series’ of oil paintings exploring interior and exterior portraiture, and personal magic.
 Other projects may come along, but for now I’m focusing on those.

-Where can you see me or my work in 2018?
+Where can people see you and your work in 2018?

 I am in new gallery exhibitions every month.
 This month I’m in LAUNCH “Intersections” and next month I’ll be at the Ontario Museum of History and Art.
 The best way to find out where to see my work is to check the home page of my website which I always update, or join my quarterly newsletter, both can be found at

-What do the words “Passion Never Retires” mean to me?
+What do the words “Passion Never Retires” mean to you?

 I prefer Matisse’s quote, “Creativity takes Courage.”
 Passion comes and goes, but you still have to get up every day and face the work, waiting where you left it, glaring like a pissed off cat.

 Sarah Stone, sarahstoneart.com